 Gather required settings for DNS

-To enable DKIM we must add two CNAME records to DNS, we use the Validate-DkimConfig cmdlet to provide us with the detailed information we must set in DNS
+To enable DKIM we must add two CNAME records to DNS, and we use the Validate-DkimConfig cmdlet to provide the detailed information we must set in DNS.

 Load the functions included in validate-dkimconfig.ps1 and then run validate-dkimconfig as shown below.